-The Warrior Chronicles #3
+Shadow Lands The Warrior Chronicles #3 by K.F.
+Breene

 Back in the day, the men made the law for their family.
 Is it so wrong that women have a defense?”
 Ruisa shifted, sticking out one hip and adopting an expression Marc had already come to realize was stubbornness.
 “You can use swords and knives and muscles, and we’re supposed to… what, be totally fine in our vulnerability?
 We aren’t allowed to look after ourselves because we have vaginas, is that it?”

 Marc winced at the word—female anatomy was still mostly foreign to him.
 Even the words embarrassed him.

 God I love this series.
 I really love Shanti, I totally love Cayan and I absolutely love Marc, Leilius and the rest of the Honor Guard.
 I massively have a soft spot for Marc.
 These characters have become real people to me, from the slightly mad Burson, to the soft-centred Rohnan and the take no $**!
 Sanders.
 Even some of the animals wove their way into my heart.
 This is one of those books that you want everyoneyou know to read, just so you can fan girl and sigh over it endlessly with someone who loved it just as much as you.